EthereumContent/Artifact/criteria/readme.md

 Discrimination refers to content that insults or expresses prejudice against different groups of people, or uses discriminatory terms.

 Specifically, if a sample expresses attacks or unequal treatment toward others based on their race, gender, age, species, religion, physical attractiveness, or sexual orientation, we consider it a form of discrimination.
-Besides, We use the [Hatebase](https://hatebase.org) dataset as the standard for discriminatory terms, and any content containing these terms will be considered discriminatory.
+Additionally, we use the [Hatebase](https://hatebase.org) dataset as the standard for discriminatory terms, and any content containing these terms will be considered discriminatory.
 Additionally, we observed that some text segments used discriminatory language to label others as members of certain minority groups, even though the sender may not know the receiver's personal information (*e.g.*, sexual orientation).
 Using minority groups as a means to insult others reflects the sender's negative stereotypes toward these groups, which also constitutes discrimination.

 Example (anonymized):